 That being said, most of its items also ship from overseas, and shipping times aren’t exactly the fastest.
 Even the processing times can be long before an item even ships.

-A few items process in just 24 hours, but the rest can span from three days to a whopping fifteen days before they even leave the warehouse.
+A few items process in just 24 hours, but the rest can span from 3 business days to a whopping 15 business days or more before they even leave the warehouse.
 One of the longest processing times is for LighInTheBox wigs, which have a processing time of up to 25 business days.

-A major LightInTheBox review complaint is the length of the shipping times, detailed below:
+A major LightInTheBox review complaint is the length of the shipping times.
+Their shipping policy is detailed below.

 Looking at a calendar, that means that it could be up to six weeks (counting the weekends) before your items arrive.

 Choosing this method will certainly speed up the delivery process, cutting your wait time down to 5-8 business days.
-This brings it to approximately a one-week wait, even during peak delivery times.
+This brings it to approximately a one-week wait for shipping, even during peak delivery times.

 For shoppers who want their items as soon as possible, this is the best shipping option to consider.
-With Express Expedited, worldwide shipping is cut down to 3-5 days.
+With Expedited Express, worldwide shipping is cut down to 3-5 business days.

-Our LightInTheBox review could not find any information regarding specific pricing for each shipping method, though the company does state that shipping will depend both on the weight of the package and on the delivery time frame.
+Our LightInTheBox review could not find any information regarding specific pricing for each shipping method, though the company does state that shipping will depend both on the weight of the package and delivery timeframe and is calculated at checkout.